Reka Bread Recipe

 Uneven Baking

-Use an oven thermometer, place dough centrally, and rotate halfway through baking.
+Use an oven thermometer to verify 450°F (230°C), place dough centrally, and rotate the baking sheet halfway through to ensure even browning.

 Flavor Variations